Frequently Asked Questions

 We feel for the long term health of your pet, as well as the possibility of unwanted/undesired puppies or kittens, it is best to spay or neuter your pet if you have no plans to breed them.
 The AVMA website is a very good resource for care or basic questions about your pet.

 When you board your pet, we ask if your pet is good with other pets.
 If your pet prefers to be alone, they will be placed outside by themselves in our fenced outdoor area.
 The inside kennels are 6 feet high with smooth sides and the dogs are not able to see each other for privacy.
-Our kennel staff also performs a behavior assessment with new patients to access their compatibility with others, if you are unsure how they will respond to other animals.

 We do not make house calls for small animal patients.
 Farm calls can be made when owners are unable to bring in an animal, such as for a down cow, or when the owner has more animals than will fit in a trailer.

 Kennel Cough is the common name for several viruses and bacteria that cause a disease that presents with coughing, fever, lethargy, and inappetance in dogs.
 The disease is usually self-limiting, but may need further care if signs are severe.
 It is also contagious from dog to dog that are in close contact with each other.
-The most common source of the disease is Bordatella bronchioseptica bacteria.
-The vaccination aids in preventing the disease and is required to be boarded or groomed at Northern Plains Animal Health, PC.

 Visit The American Veterinary Medical Association website for this question and others regarding general pet care.